terraform-provider-openstack/terraform-provider-openstack/docs/resources/dns_zone_v2.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Compute client.
+* `region` - (Optional) The region in which to obtain the V2 DNS client.
-    Keypairs are associated with accounts, but a Compute client is needed to create one.
   If omitted, the `region` argument of the provider is used.
   Changing this creates a new DNS zone.

 * `name` - (Required) The name of the zone.
 Note the `.` at the end of the name.
   Changing this creates a new DNS zone.

-* `project_id` - (Optional) The ID of the project DNS zone is created for, sets `X-Auth-Sudo-Tenant-ID` header (requires an assigned user role in target project)
+* `project_id` - (Optional) The ID of the project DNS zone is created for, sets `X-Auth-Sudo-Tenant-ID` header (requires an assigned user role in target project).

 * `email` - (Optional) The email contact for the zone record.